 My children absolutely LOVE these and literally have pleaded with me to make them.
 Talk about a hit!
-So if your looking for a easy and healthy recipe for your family breakfasts try this one.
-Click HERE to go to the allrecipes post.
-Or go HERE to see the alternative recipe for less eggs at a great sight called Recipes From a German Grandma.
+So if you're looking for an easy and healthy recipe for your family breakfasts try this one.
+Click HERE to go to the Allrecipes post.
+Or go HERE to see the alternative recipe for fewer eggs at a great site called Recipes From a German Grandma.
 Love the name :)

 Original recipe makes 6 servings

 - Preheat oven to 350 degrees F (175 degrees C).
 Melt butter in a medium baking dish (best if you use cast iron).

 - In a medium bowl, mix flour, milk, eggs and salt.
 Pour the mixture into the prepared baking dish.

 - Bake on center rack in the preheated oven for 30 to 40 minutes, until golden brown.
 Sprinkle with powdered sugar and serve while still warm.